flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 C# [records](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/records) make writing immutable types substantially easier

 ### Almost all functions are pure
 A function is "pure"[^2] if you can replace all calls to that function with pre-computed results (without affecting the program behaviour).

+A good litmus test is "If it matters how many times we call the function (or whether we call it at all), it's not pure" - a `SendEmail` function is clearly not pure
+* If we don't call it at all, the customer doesn't receive an email
+* If we call it 100 times, the customer gets 100 emails (oops 🤭)

 For a function to be pure, it must adhere to the following:
 * The return value must depend *solely* on the function inputs
 * The function must not mutate (modify) any of its input parameters
-* The function must not trigger any side-effects (such as writing to disk, network calls etc)
+* The function must not trigger any side-effects (such as writing to disk, network calls, updating global state etc)
 * It may only call other pure functions

 [^2]: You might encounter a similar term "referential transparency" - which is essentially the same thing but a weaker guarantee as it allows _insignificant_ side-effects (such as writing to the console or logging).